aiidateam/aiida-core/docs/source/howto/codes.rst

 .. code-block:: python

     from aiida.engine import CalcJob
+    from aiida import orm

     class ArithmeticAddCalculation(CalcJob):

         @classmethod
         def define(cls, spec):
-            super().define(spec)
-            # Specifications of the inputs and outputs (and exit codes).
+            """Set up the specifications for the inputs and outputs (and exit_codes)."""
-            # no return statement

         def prepare_for_submission(self, folder):
-            # No super call to parent class method
-            # Preparation of input files and instructions for engine
-            return calcinfo
+            """Prepare the input files and code configuration based on the provided inputs."""

 We will now show how each of these can be implemented.